Antonio-Luque/disASM/README.md

 ### Usage:
 - LOAD ""CODE \<address\> (default: 57600)
 - RANDOMIZE USR \<address\>
-- Input "from" address to start disassembly and "to" address to end disassembly.
+- Input "from" address (in hexadecimal) to start disassembly and "to" address (in hexadecimal) to end disassembly.